S. A. G. Barnes: Late life

 Barnes in his later years became managing director of Savings Bonds of Canada.
 He had also joined the Native Sons of Canada club.

-After the demise of his political career with his unsuccessful run for mayor and his defeat from the Legislature, Barnes continued on with his insurance practice.
-He died a year after being defeated from office at his desk in his office on April 14, 1941.
+After the demise of his political career with his unsuccessful run for mayor and his defeat from the Legislature, Barnes continued on with his insurance practice for a short time.

+He died on April 14, 1941 at his desk in his office, only a year after being defeated from public office.